10 Best Herbal Tinctures For Sunburn

 hypericum perforatum tincture

-Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant that has been traditionally used for its therapeutic properties, including its potential to alleviate symptoms of sunburn.
+Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant that has been traditionally used for its anti-inflammatory and soothing properties.

 lavandula angustifolia tincture